Love your neighbour as you love yourself – The Golden Rule – Do unto others as you would have them do unto you – Compassion

 - We provide 23 fully funded scholarships for girls to St Katherine’s School, Lira, Uganda

 - The school community supports three charities each year.
 Speakers of these charities visit and speak to the pupils in assembly and then all fundraising events throughout the year supports these causes.
 This includes a whole school ‘Fundraising Friday’ event and a number of other fundraising activities.
 In total, we annually raise in excess of £13000 for our school charities.
 Last year the school charities were Young Minds, the Medical Detection Dogs and the George Pantziarkos Trust.
+The school's chosen charities for the 2017-2018 academic year are Red Cross for Syria, Heads Together and Shoes4Change.

 - In addition, our staff have supported the Women’s Refuge, Naomi House and Endometriosis UK through a range of fundraising activities